-At the conclusion of their investigation, the Head of School will provide a formal written response within 20 school days of the date of receipt of the complaint.
-If the Head of School is unable to meet this deadline, they will provide the complainant with an updated and revised response date.
+At the conclusion of their investigation, the Headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.
+If the Headteacher is unable to meet this deadline, they will provide the complainant with an updated and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions the school will take to resolve the complaint.
-The Head of School will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome following Stage 1.
+The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome following Stage 1.

-If the complaint is about the Head of School, the Executive Head Teacher or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the Headteacher or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.

-Complaints about the Head of School, Executive Head Teacher or member of the governing body must be made to the Clerk, via the email address Sarah.Marshall@northyorks.gov.uk
+Complaints about the Headteacher or a member of the Governing Body must be made to the Clerk, via the email address governor.support@northyorks.gov.uk